 Vahey et al. (2015) reported employing tests of funnel plot asymmetry, a sensitivity analysis based on selection models (Vevea & Woods, 2005), and Kendall’s τ Rank Correlation Test (e.g., Egger et al., 1997).
 While I did not attempt to systematically verify the results of all of these, two points are worth highlighting here.
-First, Vahey et al. (2015) conclude that the results of these tests suggest “that the current meta-analysis was not subject to publication bias” (p.
+First, the conclusions reported in Vahey et al. (2015) were that “the current meta-analysis was not subject to publication bias” (p.
 62).
 However, this falls into a statistical fallacy that is common in original research: non-significant p values should not be interpreted as evidence for the null hypothesis, only failure to reject the alternative hypothesis (Aczel et al., 2018; Greenland et al., 2016).
 Put differently, the absence of evidence is not the same as evidence of absence.
 This is especially important in the context of meta-analysis bias tests which frequently have very low power (Rücker et al., 2011; Sterne et al., 2000), as is the case here.
 The correct interpretation of such non-significant results is that no evidence of bias was obtained rather than evidence of no bias.
 This difference in wording may seem subtle at first but represents a fundamentally different and stronger claim.
 There are few areas of research where publication bias and p-hacking could reasonably be assumed to be completely absent.
 As such, direct evidence for this null effect would need to be strong to dismiss the presence of bias as a plausible default assumption.

 Second, bias tests can allude to rigor or objectivity that might obscure other sources of information about whether bias is truly present.
 It is worth noting that 8 of the 11 (73%) articles used in the meta-analysis were co-authored by at least one author of Vahey et al. (2015).
-The authors of Vahey et al. (2015) therefore had direct knowledge of whether there was a file drawer of unpublished studies (or indeed any other source of bias), but they do not consider this in their estimation of bias.
-My own compilation of unpublished IRAP studies suggests that there are at least 6 unpublished PhD theses with clinically relevant IRAP studies, most of which came from Barnes-Holmes's research group (Hussey & Drake, 2022).
-Reporting quantitative tests of publication bias without also reporting prima facie evidence of publication bias from one's own research group ignores important evidence, and does so in a way that is biased towards enhancing the apparent criterion validity of the measure – a measure which was also created by the last author of Vahey et al. (2015).
+The authors of Vahey et al. (2015) therefore had direct knowledge of whether there was a file drawer of unpublished studies (or indeed any other source of bias), but this was not reported as being considered in the estimation of bias in Vahey et al. My own compilation of unpublished IRAP studies suggests that there are at least 6 unpublished PhD theses with clinically relevant IRAP studies, most of which came from Barnes-Holmes's research group (Hussey & Drake, 2022).
+Reporting quantitative tests of publication bias without also reporting prima facie evidence of publication bias from one’s own research group ignores important evidence and does so in a way that is biased toward enhancing the apparent criterion validity of the measure(2015).

-Corrected meta-analysis and power analyses
+Corrected meta-analysis and power analyses to illustrate the compound impact of the issues

 In order to understand the compound impact of the various errors on the conclusions of the meta-analysis, I fitted a new meta-analysis to the 156 effect sizes re-extracted from the original articles.
 I then used the meta-analysis effect results to calculate new power analyses.
-Whereas Vahey et al.’s (2015) method of dealing with the non-independence of multiple effect sizes taken from the same study was to average them, research suggests that it is more appropriate to model these dependencies using three-level meta-analyses (i.e., multi-level meta-analyses: Van den Noortgate et al. 2013).
+Importantly, the purpose of this new meta-analysis was not to present its results as a more accurate estimate of the IRAP’s criterion validity, but rather to illustrate the compound impact of the various errors that were outlined above on the meta-estimate.
+I return to this point in the discussion.